winstonjs/winston/README.md

 logger.remove('info-file');
 ```

-In this example one could also remove by passing in the instance of the Transport itself. e.g. this is equivalent to the string example above;
+In this example, one could also remove by passing in the instance of the Transport itself. e.g. this is equivalent to the string example above:

 ``` js
 // Notice it was first in the Array above